How to Get Soot Out of Carpet

 Step 5: Repeat as Needed

-For nasty soot accidents, this may not be enough to remove all the soot.
-In this case, start over with apply baking soda and run through the steps again.
+This may not be enough for nasty soot accidents to remove all the soot.
+In this case, apply baking soda and run through the steps again.

 What will remove soot?

-One useful tool that can remove soot from carpet is a vacuum cleaner with a HEPA filter.
-Avoid using a cheap bagless vacuum for cleaning soot from carpet because it’ll find its way back out due to the lack of filtration.
+Avoid using a cheap bagless vacuum for cleaning soot from the carpet because it’ll find its way back out due to the lack of filtration.

 Will Magic Eraser remove soot?